GoogleCloudPlatform/serverless-expeditions/genai-design-marketing-studio/README.md

 - The files needed to build the application with Google Builds

   - the very standard `Dockerfile`
-  - the `cloudbuild.yaml` which is used by the Google Cloud Builds service
+  - the `cloudbuild.yaml` used by the Google Cloud Builds service.
+You must adapt this file to your configuration.
   - the `requirements.txt` which contains the libraries used by the application, notice how short it is.

+### How can you use this Design and Marketing Studio?